wKovacs64/react-native-responsive-image-view/README.md

 an object containing important properties you'll need for rendering.
 It will be passed to the [Render Prop Function](#render-prop-function) when using the component, and returned from the hook invocation when using the hook.
-The properties of this object can be split into two categories as indicated below:
+The properties of this object can be split into the following categories:

 ### prop getters